Master of Studies in Law Online Program

 Who will benefit from the MSL degree offered by Pitt Law?

-- The MSL is for people who work with lawyers.
+- The MSL is for people who work with in-house legal counsel and outside lawyers.
 If this is you, it’s likely you understand the specific area(s) of the law related to your work, but would like to have a larger and systematic perspective on legal matters.
 The coursework involved in obtaining the MSL will give you this perspective.

 - The MSL is for people who work with law.
 You might not have much contact with lawyers, but you are frequently exposed to legal issues in your job.
 Pursuing the MSL will help you understand the sometimes mysterious rules around the law and help you place them in a larger and systematic context.